 Q: My organization is not incorporated and/or does not currently have 501(c)(3) status.
 Can I still use the Tracker and complete the Survey?

 A: Yes.
 Non-incorporated cultural groups, arts organizations using a fiscal agent and artist collectives are encouraged to use the Tracker and participate in the Survey.

 Q: Who can use the Financial Impact Assessment Tools: CO-FIT Tracker and CO-SIC Survey?

 A: The Financial Impact Assessment Tools can be used by cultural institutions, arts venues, nonprofit organizations with an arts program, artist collectives, non-incorporated arts groups, institutions of higher education that present or produce cultural programming and units of local government that present or produce cultural programming.
 The Survey is best suited for non-commercial activity, however the Tracker can be modified and used by creative enterprises of all types and sizes.

 Q: My organization has applied for COVID-19 relief support from other sources (for example, Payroll Protection Program funds, National Endowment for the Arts CARE Act grants, etc.).
 How do I report support that has been applied for, approved, and/or received?

-A: The May CO-SIC survey includes questions regarding COVID-19 relief support for your organization that has been applied for, approved and/or received from public and private sources at the local, state and/or federal level.
-Please report all COVID-19 recovery opportunities including support applied for/received in March, April and May 2020.
+A: The July CO-SIC survey includes questions regarding COVID-19 relief support for your organization that has been applied for, approved and/or received from public and private sources at the local, state and/or federal level.
+Please report all COVID-19 recovery opportunities including support applied for/received to date.